d3plus/d3plus-plot/example/line-plot-grouping.md

 # Line Plot Grouping

-By passing the `groupBy` property an array instead of a single key, the [LinePlot](http://d3plus.org/docs/#LinePlot) class will group lines based on the keys (and order) you pass it in the array.
+You can group the lines in a [LinePlot](http://d3plus.org/docs/#LinePlot) by passing the [`groupBy`](https://d3plus.org/docs/#Viz.groupBy) property a nested Array of keys instead of a single key.
+This enables automatic line groupings/nestings and click behavior to dive into groups.
+The default level shown is defined using the [`depth`](https://d3plus.org/docs/#Viz.depth) method.

  ```js
 var myData = [